stefanogali/panic-panini-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

-Please feel free to use/modify any parts of the code as you wish.